ayoubyt/nestjs-gql-api/README.md

 # node challenge assignment

-ontwik node challenge assignment to be reiwed
+ontwik node challenge assignment to be reiwed, it contains a Graphql API that represents an employees management system, where each employer can add, update and delete employees.

+its a Nest.js project with GraphQl API, connecting to a mongodb database.

 ## instalation
 ```bash